CompPhysics/MachineLearning/README.md

-### Recommended prereading before the first lecture: Chapter 1-2 (linear algebra) and chapter 3 (statistics) of Goodfellow et al. and Bishop chapter 1
+### Recommended prereading before the first lecture: Chapter 1-2 (linear algebra) and chapter 3 (statistics) of Goodfellow et al. and Bishop chapter 1 and chapter 2

 ##  Weekly Schedule